 Instructions to disable cookies in the most popular browsers are located at http://www.usa.gov/optout-instructions.shtml.
 Note: This will disable cookies from all sources, not just those from GARD's website.

 How is Personal Information Protected?

-When you call the Genetic and Rare Diseases Information Center’s toll free or international phone numbers, your call is routed to a GARD Information Specialist through a third party vendor called LivePerson.
-GARD and ORDR staff do not have access to your phone number unless you provide it to us over the phone to respond to your question.
-Similarly, if you leave a voice mail message, we maintain the voicemail recording only as long as needed to respond to your question.
-ORDR and GARD staff do not collect or save any personally identifiable information from LivePerson or any third party vendor-managed functions.
+When you call GARD, your call is routed to an Information Specialist through a third party vendor called 8x8.
+If you leave a voice mail message, we keep the recording only as long as needed to respond to your question.
+GARD staff do not collect or save any personally identifiable information from 8x8 or any third party vendor-managed functions.

-On occasion, ORDR may conduct a study concerning the types of questions sent to us.
+On occasion, GARD may conduct or provide de-identified data for studies on the types of questions sent to us and the answers we give.
 These studies may involve coding the queries that have been purged of all personally identifiable information to see if there are recurring problems that users have in finding information.
-The knowledge gained by these studies is used to improve our Web site to make it more responsive to the needs of its users.

 This site is supported by the U.S. Government.
 It is protected by various provisions of Title 18, U.S. Code.
 Violations of Title 18 are subject to criminal prosecution in federal court.

 For site security purposes and to ensure that this service remains available to all users, we use software programs to monitor traffic to identify unauthorized attempts to upload or change information, or otherwise cause damage.
 In the event of authorized law enforcement investigations, and pursuant to any required legal process, information from these sources may be used to help identify an individual.

 For additional information, please see the NIH privacy statement and the NCATS privacy statement.